 Businesses will continue to invest in technologies like customer relationship management (CRM) platforms that can allow them to better assess and understand their customers, providing an opportunity to shape a strategy around appealing to them more effectively.

 Customers tell an average of nine people about a positive experience with a brand, but they will tell nearly double that number (16) about a negative experience.

 3. Content Marketing and Search Engine Optimization (SEO)

-82% of marketers are investing in some form of content marketing, more than ever before.
+82% of marketers are investing in some form of content marketing solution, more than ever before.

 Businesses are leveraging every form of digital content to pursue their audiences—from blogs to video series—to raise awareness of their business online and attract new customers.

 46% of all searches on Google are for local businesses and services.

 Content is a surefire way to engage with online audiences—something which considerably increases the opportunities and chances for them to convert—and helps boost the profile and visibility of a company’s brand.

 In 2022, businesses will continue investing in content and pushing the boundaries of the types they can create, focusing more on videos, podcasting, and other multi-sensory content.